Yue-ZHAO/MWDET_Project/README.md

   - The bell rings
   - Video playing status

-The timestamps leveraged in this experiments are based on [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) (e.g. 2017-04-26T14:38:29.235Z) with UTC+0 timezone.
+The timestamps used in this experiments are based on [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) (e.g. 2017-04-26T14:38:29.235Z) with UTC+0 timezone.

 The video information (i.e. video playing time and video length) can be found from the event data.
 The lengths of the videos about [solar energy](https://www.youtube.com/watch?v=SNmKom56HqE) and [nuclear energy](https://www.youtube.com/watch?v=BW4Q9YQ2gAQ) are about 468 seconds and about 400 seconds respectively.

 ## Detection Results for Mind-Wandering

-In the following table, we first list classifiers with parameters leveraged in our experiments.
+In the following table, we first list classifiers with parameters in our experiments.
 All of them are based on modules in scikit-learn.

 | Classifier | Parameters | module |
 | ---------- | ---------- | ------ |